Pedro Albizu Campos: Early Nationalist efforts

-In 1936, Hiram Rosado and Elías Beauchamp, two members of the Cadets of the Republic, the Nationalist youth organization, assassinated Colonel Riggs.
+In 1936, Hiram Rosado and Elías Beauchamp, two high-ranking officers of the Cadets of the Republic, the Nationalist fascist organization, assassinated the chief of police, Colonel E. Francis Riggs.
 After their arrest, they were killed without a trial at police headquarters in San Juan.
+This assassination is ironic as E. Francis Riggs was a very influential Washington DC banker and a supporter of independence for Puerto Rico.

-Other police killed marchers and bystanders at a parade in the Ponce massacre (1937).
-The Nationalists believed these showed the violence which the United States was prepared to use in order to maintain its colonial regime in Puerto Rico.
+In 1937, the nationalist paramilitary group attempted to conduct a march through the streets of the city of Ponce, without having a city permit.
+As the officers stopped the march, two nationalists initiated a shootout, killing one officer, and the police responded with a barrage that resulted in many casualties.
+This incident is known today as the Ponce Massacre. at Other police killed marchers and bystanders at a parade in the Ponce massacre (1937).
+The Nationalists claimed these showed the violence which the United States was prepared to use in order to maintain its colonial regime in Puerto Rico.
 Historians Manuel Maldonado-Denis and César Ayala believe the motive for this repression, especially during the Great Depression, was because United States business interests were earning such enormous profits by this colonial arrangement.